yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-nodes.md

 1. Click **Add Instance Type**.

-### Add instances
+## Add instances

 Before you add instances, you need the following:

 - The IP addresses of your VMs.
 - Instance type to assign each instance.
 The instance types define properties of the instances, along with the mount points.
 See [Add instance types](#add-instance-types).

+### Manually provision nodes

-In addition, if either of the following conditions is true (and **Manually Provision Nodes** is enabled in the on-prem provider configuration), you must manually provision instances with the necessary software before you can add them to the on-premises provider:
+In addition, if either of the following conditions is true (and the **Manually Provision Nodes** option is enabled in the on-prem provider configuration), you must manually provision instances with the necessary software before you can add them to the on-premises provider:

 - Your [SSH user](#ssh-key-pairs) has sudo privileges that require a password.
-See [Manual setup with script](../on-premises-script/).
+See [Assisted manual](../on-premises-script/).
 - Your SSH user does not have sudo privileges.
-See [Fully manual setup](../on-premises-manual/).
+See [Fully manual](../on-premises-manual/).

-#### Add instances to the on-prem provider
+### Add instances to the on-prem provider

 To add the instances, do the following: